bruno-chavez/shambler/README.md

 ## Download

-Python 3 is needed to use the tool.
+Requires Python 3 to be installed on your machine.
+You can install Python from [here](https://www.python.org/downloads/release/python-365/).

 Download the file clicking [here](https://github.com/bruno-chavez/shambler/archive/master.zip), or clone it from a terminal:

 ```